MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-manipulation.md

 + On Linux, at the command prompt, type **Revo64**.

 You must also have data to work with.
 The previous tutorial, [Data import and exploration](scaler-getting-started-data-import-exploration.md), will get you started.

-## What you will learn in this tutorial

-1. Fit a linear model
-2. Compute crosstabs
-3. Fit a logistic regression model
-4. Compute predicted values

 ## Fitting a linear model